Previous Chapter | Home | Next Chapter |

 The sound of car doors slamming caused Mrs. Troulson to lean

-forward in her chair, far enough to notice the police vehicle parked
+forward in her chair, far enough to notice the police vehicle

 out front.
 An officer and a business-suited young woman with long

-red hair were getting out just as an ambulance and a second police car
+red hair were getting out just as an ambulance and a second

 arrived and pulled in behind the first.
-Seeing Cindy Johnson peek out
+Seeing Cindy Johnson peek

-her door across the street, Ruth wondered whether Cindy's father had
+her door across the street, Ruth wondered whether Cindy's father

 had another heart attack.
 But then why the police?